site map Welcome to webdubois.org

 About Robert W. Williams

-I teach a range of political science courses at Bennett College in Greensboro, NC.
-My initial graduate school specialization focused on political theory, especially modern, contemporary, and critical theories.
-I typically engage in meta-theoretical (a.k.a. metatheoretical) analyses, addressing the assumptions and implications that underpin the social and political theories themselves.
+As regards my research foci, I typically have engaged in meta-theoretical (a.k.a. metatheoretical) analyses, addressing the assumptions and implications that underpin the social and political theories themselves.
 Over the last few years I have concentrated my scholarship on environmental justice, the spatiality of politics, and the Internet and cyber-politics.
 Inspiring my recent research efforts are the philosophical dimensions of W.E.B.
 Du Bois' thought, especially as they relate to social inquiry.
 I am especially intrigued by what can be construed as his idea of a critical social science.
 The intellectual context of Du Bois' era, including its many and varied thinkers and their works, also interests me.

-My journal publications on Du Bois include:
+My scholarly pu!blications on W.E.B.
+Du Bois include:

 "The Early Social Science of W.E.B.
 Du Bois."
 Du Bois Review: Social Science Research on Race, 3:2 (September 2006): 365-394.
-[Download: PDF ~190 K]
+[Download: PDF ~190 K] [Abstract; Issue TOC]

 "W.E.B.
 Du Bois and His Social-Scientific Research: A Review of Online Texts."
 Sociation Today, 3:2 (Fall 2005).
 (The journal, Sociation Today, is managed and edited by the North Carolina Sociological Association).